-Alabama and Florida State are on a collision course for the BCS title game should both teams win out, but it’s the spots after those teams in the recently released BCS standings that could get dicey as the final weeks trek on.
+Alabama and Florida State are on a collision course for the BCS championship should both teams win out, but it’s the spots after those teams in the recently released BCS standings that could get dicey as the final weeks trek on.

 Ohio State finishes its regular season against Illinois, Indiana and Michigan.
-Of those teams, only Michigan has a winning record and it has lost two straight.
+Of those teams, only Michigan has a winning record and it’s lost two straight.

 Similarly, Stanford has games against USC, Cal and Notre Dame to round out the regular season.
 USC and Notre Dame have winning records, but none of the three are ranked.